rrrashomon/rrrashomon/README.md

 sign my [ata](https://tabicat.atabook.org/) or else. this is my [strawpage](https://onetabicat.straw.page) its mainly 4 twitter tho ;_;

-im 16 and very happily taken (hi jay😳) no flirting AT ALL thanksies
+im 16 dont b weird with me ok thanks

 im not super talkative but i love cuddles pelase cuddle with me i have touch comfort or watever its called